-A yacht charter from Split is the perfect option for families or even small groups of sailors wanting the freedom to explore the Adriatic independently.
-Chartering through European Yacht Charter partners offer an easy start and finish point.
-You can depart and return from the heart of Split harbour.
+A Mediterranean Yacht Charter from Split is the perfect option for families or even small groups of sailors wanting the freedom to explore the Adriatic independently.
+Chartering through European Yacht Charter offer an easy start and finish point.
+You can depart and return from the heart of the Split harbor.
 Experienced local skippers are available if needed.

 Chartering your own yacht provides you with a unique way to see Croatia.
 European Yacht Charters will put you in touch with professional Yacht Charter companies in the area, to get you the best deals possible.
-We offer help and advice about Chartering and are always happy to hear your comments about the Yacht Charter company we recommend.
+We offer help and advice about Mediterranean Chartering.
+We are always happy to hear your comments about the Yacht Charter company we recommend.

-In 1806 Split was included in the French Empire, becoming part of the Illyrian Provinces.
+In 1806 French Empire included Split, becoming part of the Illyrian Provinces.
 After this occupation, the Austrian government obtained the city, in 1813.

 In World War II, the city became annexed by Italy, then liberated by the Partisans after the Italian capitulation in 1943.
-It was later re-occupied by Germany, who made it the Independent Puppet State of Croatia.
-The city was liberated again by the Partisans in 1944 and was included in post-war Federal Yugoslavia, as part of the Republic of Croatia.
+It was later re-occupied by Germany, which made it the Independent Puppet State of Croatia.
+The city was liberated again by the Partisans in 1944.
+Split was included in the post-war Federal Yugoslavia, as part of the Mediterranean Republic of Croatia.

-Hot, dry summers with mild, wet winters, but it can occasionally feel cold, at times, because of the strong northern wind.
-Rainfall is more than 820 millimetres in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.
+Hot, dry summers with mild, wet Mediterranean winters, but it can occasionally feel cold, at times, because of the strong northern wind.
+Rainfall is more than 820 millimeters in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.